-We collected data from $20$ participants, with $10$ participants viewing videos from each dataset separately.
-We applied a clustering approach to select videos for the experiment spanning a range of content and memorability attributes (see supplement for details).
-Participants watched multiple videos and were instructed to press the \texttt{SPACEBAR} upon identifying a repeated video.
-Each participant watched a total of $200$ videos, consisting of $140$ unique videos, with $20$ target repeats, occurring at intervals of $9$ to $200$ videos, and $40$ vigilance repeats interspersed every $2$ to $3$ videos.
-All the videos were displayed in their original aspect ratios, centralized on a uniform white display screen with a resolution of 1024x768 pixels.
+We perform clustering to select videos spanning diverse visual content and memorability attributes (see supplement ~\cref{sec: eyetracking_procedure} for details).
+Participants watch multiple videos and are instructed to press the \texttt{SPACEBAR} upon identifying a repeated video.
+Each participant watched a total of $200$ videos: $140$ unique videos, $20$ target repeats occurring at an interval between $9{-}200$, and $40$ vigilance repeats interspersed every $2-3$ videos.
+All videos are displayed in their original aspect ratios at the center of a white display screen with resolution $1024 \times 768$ pixels.

-\paragraph{Data processing.} The fixation coordinates for both eyes were obtained using the EyeLink Data Viewer software package (SR Research Ltd., version 4.3.210).
-These coordinates were then used to construct a binary matrix for each participant, corresponding in size to the original video dimensions.
-To account for the visual angle of approximately 1 degree, a Gaussian blur was applied to these matrices (see the supplement for details).
-The matrices corresponding to the same frames of the same videos were then averaged across participants to create the fixation density maps.
-To ensure compatibility with model's attention maps, the fixation maps were resized to a resolution of \(224 \times 224\) pixels.
+\paragraph{Data processing.} The fixation coordinates for both eyes are obtained using the EyeLink Data Viewer software package (SR Research Ltd., version 4.3.210).
+These coordinates are then used to construct a binary matrix for each participant, corresponding in size to the original video dimensions.
+To account for the visual angle of approximately 1 degree, a Gaussian blur is applied to these matrices (see supplement ~\cref{sec:gaussian_blur} for details).
+To create the human fixation density maps, we average the matrices corresponding to the same frame of the same video across participants.
+To ensure compatibility with model's attention maps, the fixation maps are resized to a resolution of $224 \times 224$ pixels.